top of page

 I found room for growth, a plumpness with dents and dimples, a softness, an excess in flesh.

-The helplessness of youth but with the eyes of an adult waiting to form.
+With the eyes of an adult waiting to form.